 Sonia Colina received her PhD in Spanish Linguistics from the University of Illinois at Urbana-Champaign in 1995 and is a SUNY-Binghamton alumna (MA, Translation Studies).

-She is a founding member and current President of the American Translation and Interpreting Studies Association (ATISA) (www.atisa.org).
+She is a founding member and past President of the American Translation and Interpreting Studies Association (ATISA) (www.atisa.org).

 Paul Gatto has been with NCI since 2001.
 During that time, he has been an integral part of every testing and training initiative NCI has undertaken.
 He had served at the co-Principal investigator on a number of federally funded projects, including, the Arizona Initiative, Preparación Online, and the Texas Trilingual Initiative.
-He was a member of the Expert Panel that contributed to the revised edition of Fundamentals of Court Interpretation, published on 2010.
+He was a member of the Expert Panel that contributed to the revised edition of Fundamentals of Court Interpretation, published in 2012.

 Dr. Holly Silvestri is the Senior Coordinator for Translation, Training and Curriculum for NCI.
 She has experience in the fields of translation and interpretation and is a member of the National Language Service Corps.
 Her working languages are Spanish, French, and English.
 She also runs her own language service provider business and is currently teaching in the undergraduate program for the Translation and Interpretation major in the University of Arizona Spanish department.